 To maintain its REIT qualification, not more than 50% in value of the Company's outstanding stock may be owned directly or indirectly by five or fewer individuals (including certain entities treated as individuals for these purposes) during the last half of a taxable year and at least 100 persons must beneficially own its outstanding stock for at least 335 days per 12-month taxable year.
-To help ensure that the Company meets these tests, the Company's charter provides that no person may own more than 9.8% of the Company's issued and outstanding capital stock.
-The board of directors may waive the ownership limit if the board receives evidence that ownership in excess of the limit will not jeopardize the Company's REIT status.
+To help ensure that the Company meets these tests, the Company's charter provides that no person or entity may directly or constructively own more than 9.8% in value of the Company's issued and outstanding capital stock, without obtaining a written waiver from the board of directors.
+For purposes of this provision, corporations, partnerships, "groups" within the meaning of Section 13(d)(3) of the Securities Exchange Act of 1934 and other entities are treated as single persons.
+The board of directors has discretion to waive this ownership limit if the board receives evidence that ownership in excess of the limit will not jeopardize the Company's REIT status.